brbsix/bookmarklets/README.md

 ## archive.is

-create or view an archive of the current webpage
+use https://archive.is to create or view an archive of the current webpage

 ## openload